yourzinc/aws-three-tier-architecture/README.md

 ```
 Enter your AWS Access Key, Secret Access Key, and default region.

-3. Initialize Terraform: Apply the Terraform configuration to create the resources:
+3. **Initialize Terraform**: Apply the Terraform configuration to create the resources:
 ```shell
 terraform init
 ```

-4. Apply Terraform Configuration:
+4. **Apply Terraform Configuration**:
 ```shell
 terraform apply
 ```
 Review the plan and type yes to proceed.

-5. Delete All Resources: To remove all resources managed by this Terraform configuration:
+5. **Delete All Resources**: To remove all resources managed by this Terraform configuration:
 ```shell
 terraform destroy
 ```
-⚠️ Warning: This will permanently delete all resources created by Terraform.
+⚠️ **Warning**: This will permanently delete all resources created by Terraform.

 ## License